peng8350/JPTabBar/README.md

         jp:BadgeTextSize="10dp"
         />
 ```
-3.In your main interface using an array of variables to declare an array of variables, the internal reflection to generate TabItem, attention is: Titles and NorIcons are required, the length of each array should be consistent
+3.In your main interface using an array of variables to declare an array of variables, the internal reflection to generate TabItem, attention is:NorIcons are required, the length of each array should be consistent

 ```JAVA
     @Titles